Olive cultivation in Palestine: Post‑1948 and the Israeli occupation (1948–present)

+Despite these challenges, olive cultivation persisted on the remaining village lands.
+The adaptation to reduced holdings and limited irrigation occurred alongside shifts in rural labour patterns, with some families supplementing agricultural income through wage labour while continuing to harvest olives.
+In some communities such as Majd al‑Krum, a substantial portion of the surviving cultivated land was devoted to olive groves even after significant land loss, though many farmers faced ongoing challenges related to soil quality, water scarcity, and fragmentation of plots.

+In the West Bank and Gaza Strip, under Jordanian and Egyptian administration respectively until 1967, Olive cultivation remained a key agricultural resource for subsistence and local market economies, although overall land holdings were reduced compared with pre‑1948 levels due to displacement.

 After the occupation of Palestine, Israeli forces targeted olive trees as a primary form of land acquisition and began to uproot Palestinian olive trees in 1967, with an estimated 830,000 olive trees uprooted between 1967 and 2009.

 The olive harvest was the primary source of income for Palestinians during the first Intifada and was so essential for the Palestinian communities that public institutions, universities, and public schools closed for the olive season so as many people as possible could help with the harvest.

 In 2014, UNESCO designated Battir as a World Heritage site because of its agricultural significance as its olive production characterizes the landscape through "extensive agricultural terraces, water springs, ancient irrigation systems, human-settlement remains, olive presses, and an historic core."

 Currently, olive oil is an essential export for Palestinians in the West Bank.
 Marketing consultant Robert Massoud states, "There is very little Palestinians can export but olive oil."
 This dependence on olive oil exports is widespread throughout the West Bank to the point that, to most villagers, olive oil represents economic security.